laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - (2) Styles of 2-story roof gable ends (for any style roofs/ramps)
     - (1) Gable Stone Addon (mini gable with stone roof/walls and a small window)

+- Adds the following new craftable item at the fabricator bench that adds the following parts:
+  - "Pete's LightSwitch" - Allows building the following add-on pieces:
+    - Creates a new craftable, self-powered light switch with 50k of internal power!
+    - Craftable at the the Fabricator, provides standalone power supply with animated ON/OFF switch capability.
+    - Adjustable puck location, based upon load-to-switch or switch-to-load connection.

 - Adds "Pete's Circle Builder", accessible menu (while pointing at any vertical beam, with a another deployed), RMB to bring up the Menu.
   - Circle building mod that facilitates construction of up to 48 sided circular buildings.
   - Allows pre-placement of inner circle beams around a centre beam, that will line up walls/railings for any sized building.
   - Also supports any custom angle rotation of vertical beams around a centre beam, as well as "AutoBuild" feature.
   - Check out the "How-To-Use" video here: [Icarus Mod Tutorial - Pete's Circle Builder](https://youtu.be/SJcZWr_o7Ss?si=FZMb4t0TDTvUwx1F)

 ### 2. Custom_Options (Jimk72):